SAP/InfraBox/docs/install_kubernetes.md

     kubectl create namespace infrabox-worker

 ## Prepare helm
-InfraBox will be lated installed using helm.
+InfraBox will be later installed using helm.
 So make sure you have helm downloaded and configured:

     helm init